Skip to main content

 • the augmented type (which, as always, includes a nullness operator for that type) to apply it to

-Otherwise, the output is an intersection type.
-For every element Tᵢ of the input type, the output type has an element that is the result of applying the desired nullness operator to Tᵢ.
+• Otherwise, if the input augmented type is an intersection type, then the output is also an intersection type.
+For every element Tᵢ of the input type, the output type has an element that is the output of applying the desired nullness operator to Tᵢ.

 Capture conversion